AlexanderMac/n-send/readme.md

   // `timeout` specifies the number of milliseconds before the request times out
   timeout: 0, // default

-  // `auth` indicates that HTTP Basic auth should be used, and supplies credentials
-  // This will set an `Authorization` header, overwriting any existing
-  // `Authorization` custom headers you have set using `headers`
-  auth: {
-    username: 'smith',
-    password: 'password'
-  },
+  // `maxContentLength` defines the max size of the http response content in bytes allowed
+  maxContentLength: 10000, // default

+  // `maxRedirects` defines the maximum number of redirects to follow, if set to 0, no redirects will be followed
+  maxRedirects: 0 // default

   // `responseType` indicates the type of data that the server will respond with
-  // options are: 'arraybuffer', 'document', 'json', 'text', 'stream'
+  // options are: 'json', 'text', 'stream'
   responseType: 'json', // default

   // `responseEncoding` indicates encoding to use for decoding responses
   // Note: Ignored for `responseType` of 'stream'
   responseEncoding: 'utf8', // default

-  // `maxContentLength` defines the max size of the http response content in bytes allowed
-  maxContentLength: 10000, // default

-  // `maxRedirects` defines the maximum number of redirects to follow, if set to 0, no redirects will be followed
-  maxRedirects: 0, // default
 ```

 ## Author